 Once again, I find myself invited to go to Monte Castillo.
 The week before was the dropping of the corner stone and a blessing for water treatment building.
 So this particular day we are going to see how digging is progressing.
 Only, I’m not feeling called to a shovel, but to the water once again.

 So I watch and listen through the lens of this fancy camera which I don’t own.
 It’s an experience of Jesus’s love I see that they really all need.
-For faith in Him is all they have out here, but with the high price of poverty something too for them is dying on the inside.
+For faith in Him is all they have out here, but with the high price of poverty something is dying on the inside of them.
 I see as clear as night and day.
 It’s a touch of Jesus’s hand that says “I see you, I love you, I am with you.”

 So I leave the lunch table and head on over to the kids I see.
 I sit down on the curb and before I know it the two or three is quickly multiplying.
 A small crowd of little girls are gathering around me.
 Immediately, I share the Spanish I know and then say “no más”.
 No more, that’s it.
 They seem to understand.

 One of the same girls is present from the other day.
 She gestures to the miraculous medal bracelet she’s wearing, it’s my bracelet I gave here the last time I was there.

 So once again I begin to teach them the Hail Mary in English, that’s what that tell me to do.
 I quickly remember from the other day how easy is to get tripped up again and again.
 As I recite, I have to stop, start, and slow down often, as they are not able to repeat certain words and it’s this that trips me up.